ibm-cloud-docs/cis/about-managed-rules.md

 :   Managed rules use the Ruleset Engine feature suite, which allows faster managed rule deployments so that you can check more traffic without scaling issues, while improving performance and security.
 The rules follow the same syntax that is used in other {{site.data.keyword.cis_short_notm}} security features, such as WAF custom rules.

 Updated managed rulesets
-:   The OWASP core ruleset is based on the latest version (v3.x), which adds paranoia levels and improves false positives rates compared to the version used in WAF-managed rules (2.x).
+:   The OWASP core ruleset is based on the latest version (v3.x), which adds paranoia levels and improves false positives rates compared to the version used in WAF managed rules (2.x).
 You also have more control over the sensitivity score, with a clear indication of how much each rule contributes to the score and what the total score of a triggered request was.
 The updated rulesets also provide better controls to separate rule status from rule action, which makes it easier to configure both independently.

 Better rule browsing and configuration
 :   The default configuration of managed rules has a low false positive rate while providing a food security baseline for your web applications.
 For the best possible security, enable as many rules as possible.
 You might need to customize the ruleset behavior based on the underlying application.
 Bulk editing controls in addition to inline single rule controls contribute to faster configuration changes based on specific use cases.